aep-dev/api-linter/docs/rules/0004/resource-definition-type-name.md

 # Resource type name

-This rule enforces that files that define a resource with the `google.api.resource_definition` annotation have a properly formatted `type`, as described in [AEP-123][].
+This rule enforces that files that define a resource with the `aep.api.resource_definition` annotation have a properly formatted `type`, as described in [AEP-123][].

 ## Details

-This rule scans files with `google.api.resource_definition` annotations, and validates the format of the `type` field conforms to `{Service Name}/{Type}`.
+This rule scans files with `aep.api.resource_definition` annotations, and validates the format of the `type` field conforms to `{Service Name}/{Type}`.

 ## Examples